VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/cloud.md

 These people are nuts.

 The cloud is just someone eles's computer.
-Unless your business is going though a period of extreme growth it makes no sense to use a cloud provider like AWS or Azure.
+Unless your business is going through a period of extreme growth, it makes no sense to use a cloud provider like AWS or Azure.
 It does make plenty of sense to buy a VPS (Virtual Private Server) for hosting a website or game server or a personal website like this one, but at scale?
 No.

 Unfortunately, "The Cloud" isn't going anywhere.
 AWS, Azure, and Google Cloud probably host the vast majority of websites you visit and the backends for apps you use.
 So we may as well understand it... if for no other reason than to be able to hold educated arguments against it.